20 August 2015

 Jo Barker has written a blog to thank all the citizen scientists who submitted their sightings.
 Read it here.

-If you've seen a marine mammal in the Thames, log your sighting at www.zsl.org/inthethames.
+If you've been lucky enough to see a marine mammal in the Thames, log your sighting at www.zsl.org/inthethames.
 Your information helps us understand how numbers of marine mammals are changing in the Thames, and enables us to better protect them.

 Share the news